abdelaliichou/Docker-for-java-applications/README.md

 }
 ```

 In Docker: just a normal long-running container.
 Nothing special needed.
-The JVM process keeps running and the scheduler thread fires.

 **Pros:** Simple, lives with the app, can access all app beans/services.
 **Cons:** The container must stay alive even when idle.
-If the container crashes between runs, the job doesn't run.
+If it crashes between runs, the job doesn't run.

-### Option 2: Dedicated cron container (same image, different entrypoint)
+### Option 2: Dedicated cron container (same image, different config)

 ```yaml
 services: